Bahrain Batelco sues Indian ex-partner for $185 mln

-DUBAI Nov 8 Bahrain Telecommunications Co (Batelco) is suing ex-partner Siva Ltd for $185 million, claiming the Indian firm has failed to adhere to a settlement agreement over their joint venture S Tel, the former monopoly said in a statement.
+DUBAI Bahrain Telecommunications Co BTEL.BH (Batelco) is suing ex-partner Siva Ltd for $185 million, claiming the Indian firm has failed to adhere to a settlement agreement over their joint venture S Tel, the former monopoly said in a statement.

 S Tel was one of eight Indian mobile operators ordered to be stripped of licences in February as part of a corruption probe.